 Make sure you are in the ~/genomics_tutorial/strain1/illumina_reads directory.
 We will execute the fastq-mcf program which performs both adaptor sequence trimming and low quality bases.
 To remove adaptor sequences, we need to supply the adaptor sequences to the program.
-A list of the most common adaptors used is given in the file /usr/local/ea-utils/adaptors.fasta:
+A list of the most common qadaptors used is given in the file ~/software/ea-utils/adaptors.fasta: